cooklang/spec/proposals/0018-bakers-percentages.md

-I propose adding support for **named ingredient bases** (basises?), allowing authors to declare a pool of ingredients (e.g. `flour`) with a fixed total, and express ingredient quantities as percentages of that pool; this approach is used heavily in baking and fermentation, and is commonly known as **baker's percentages**.
+I propose adding support for **named ingredient bases** (basises?), allowing authors to declare a pool of ingredients (e.g. `flour`) with a fixed total, and express ingredient quantities as percentages of that pool; this approach is used heavily in baking and fermentation and is commonly known as **baker's percentages**.

 Discussion thread: [TBD](https://github.com/cooklang/spec/discussions).